Krystian-L-Lis/Stage/README.md

 ## Packages

 The solution provides 2 packages.
-One contains Stage libraries that require qualified access(x.x.x.1) and the other do not(x.x.x.0).
+One contains Stage libraries that require qualified access(StageQ: x.x.x.1) and the other do not(Stage: x.x.x.0).

 ## Contributing